What is the legal definition of domestic violence in Alabama?

 What is a domestic violence order (or Protection from Abuse Act) violation case?

-There are a variety circumstances under Alabama law were a judge may issue some form of domestic violence order typically restraining an individual from contact another individual listed in the order.
+There are a variety circumstances under Alabama law where a judge may issue some form of domestic violence order typically restraining an individual from contact another individual listed in the order.
 Violation of any form of domestic violence order is a crime and may result in criminal proceedings.

 How is a domestic violence case prosecuted?